 - From the moment a hypermobile person is born, they come up with compensatory strategies.
 Leaning.
 Twisting.
 Slumping.
 Getting up for no good reason, over and over.
 This means bad habits are formed before they know how to walk.
 By the time they get to school, they think “This is the way I am”.
 And it hard to break old habits without knowledge and motivation.

-If you or your child are hypermobile, there are a few hacks that will work:
+If you or your child are hypermobile, here are a few hacks that will work:

-- Write a note on the table or screen in front of you.
+- Write a reminder and place it on the table or the screen.

-- Accept that fatigue destroys the best intentions.
-Allow movement breaks.
+- Accept that muscle fatigue destroys the best intentions.
+Use movement breaks before they are required.

 - Get rid of the old idea that depending on the chair indicates poor postural control.
 Use the chair to perform the task.
 You can exercise later.
 This is not the time to exercise.

 Want some ideas on chairs for your child?
 Check out Need a Desk Chair for Your Hypermobile School-Age Child?
-Check out the Giantex Chair and Need A Desk Chair With a Footrest For Your Hypermobile Kid? .
+Check out the Giantex Chair ,Why Hypermobility Makes it so Difficult to Build Strength , and Need A Desk Chair With a Footrest For Your Hypermobile Kid? .

 The JointSmart Child series will give you practical ideas for living and thriving, and explain why hypermobility is not just loose joints; it affects emotional and social development.
 Hypermobility creates sensory processing issues that have to be managed.